blackshadev/littledev-nl/content/blog/posts/2021-02-19-tips-for-readable-code.md

 So we know what tools we have, but knowing when to use them is not easy.
 Not to worry, I got a easy starting out strategy.
 With it you can get a feeling and over time you will start rewriting your code less and less.

 Write your code, as you would.
 Re-reading the code and think what you'd want to clarify or how you would explain it.
-Explain the code in a (temporary).
-Now start rewriting your code with the tools above to incorporate as much of the comments as possible in you code.
+You can even write it out in a temporary comment if it helps you.
+Now start rewriting your code with the tools above to incorporate as much of the explanation as possible in you code.
 Lastly, remove the comment because it is now redundant.

 Most of the time it is fairly easy with just some variable renames.
 But sometimes you will need to restructure the code, put things in private function to clarify the behavior.

 ## Liked what you read?

 I hope this whole tirade was informational for people, this was my view on writing readable code.
-There are, ofcourse, many other views on this subject, so don't shy away from reading other people's thoughts.
+There are, of course, many other views on this subject, so don't shy away from reading other people's thoughts.
 For me books like 'clean code' by Robert C Martin and The Art of Readable Code by Dustin Boswell and Trevor Foucher were a very good resource to get more grip on writing readable code.

 Anyway, happy coding!